 How Much Does a Bathroom Remodel Cost in Westchester County, NY?

-Bathroom remodels in Westchester run from $18,000 for a straightforward powder room refresh to $120,000+ for a primary bathroom gut with high-end finishes.
-The range is wider than most homeowners expect because Westchester labor and material costs carry a meaningful premium on top of national averages, and scope decisions compound quickly.
+Bathroom remodels in Westchester run from roughly $18,000 for a straightforward powder room refresh to $120,000+ for a primary bathroom gut with high-end finishes.
+The range is wider than most homeowners expect because Westchester labor and material costs carry a meaningful premium on top of national averages, and bathroom scope decisions compound quickly.

-The labor premium by trade
+The labor premium

 The material markup that’s often invisible

-Powder room ($18,000–$35,000)
+Powder Room ($18,000–$35,000)

 A vanity, toilet, fixtures, tile floor, and paint.
 No structural or layout change.
 Three days of tile work, one day of plumbing and electrical, plus finishes.
 Quickest bathroom project type.